weeveiot/weeveresearch/README.md

 ```

 #### Slide Components
-Each slide has 3 fields :
+Each slide has 3 components:

  1. **"title"**:  Used to display what is being added/registered or what step in the slideshow the user is currently on.
- 2. **"field x"**: Defines the properties of the specific user input field on the slide.
+ 2. **"fieldx"**: Defines the properties of the specific user input field on the slide.
+Note it's important that the field is named 'field(_x_)' where
+ 1 $\le$ x $\le$ 6.
- 3. **"description"**: Used to inform the user about the purpose behind the field(s) displayed on the slide.
+ 4. **"description"**: Used to inform the user about the purpose behind the field(s) displayed on the slide.
 The goal of the description is to alleviate confusion for new users.

-Using these common components it's very easy to add more slides or change specific fields.
-For example, we can add a new slide to our marketplace creation by adding the following json data to our existing _marketplaceFields.json_ file displayed above:
+Using these common components it's very easy to add more slides or change specific fields **as long as the JSON key names are consistent with the ones displayed here**.
+For example, we can add a new slide to our marketplace creation by adding the following JSON data to our existing _marketplaceFields.json_ file displayed above:

 ```json
 "slide4": {